dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 ## Tentacles

-You are most likely using Tentacle for most of your deployments, and there are some things to consider as part of this.
+Most Organizations are using the Octopus Tentacle to deploy their applications, and there are some considerations here.

 ### Listening Tentacles

-Listening Tentacles, for the most part, won't need any changes as the Octopus Server connects directly to the tentacle.
+Listening Tentacles, for the most part, won't need any changes as the Octopus Server connects directly to the Tentacle.
 If you are connecting to the servers on-Premise, then you may need to set up [NAT rules](https://en.wikipedia.org/wiki/Network_address_translation) or a VPN or ExpressRoute to allow Octopus to communicate as it may have been using private IP's or DNS to connect.

 ### Polling Tentacles

 Listening Tentacles require no special configuration for High Availability.
-Polling Tentacles, however, poll a server at regular intervals to check if there are any tasks waiting for the Tentacle to perform.
-In a High Availability scenario Polling Tentacles must poll all of the Octopus Servers in your configuration.
-You could poll a load balancer but there is a risk, depending on your load balancer configuration, that the Tentacle will not poll all servers in a timely manner.
+Polling Tentacles, however, poll a server at regular intervals to check if any tasks are waiting for the Tentacle to perform.
+In a High Availability scenario, Polling Tentacles must poll all of the Octopus Servers in your configuration.
+You could poll a load balancer, but there is a risk, depending on your load balancer configuration, that the Tentacle will not poll all servers promptly.
 You could also configure the Tentacle to poll each server by registering it with one of your Octopus Servers and then adding each Octopus Server to the Tentacle.config file.
-There are two options to add Octopus Servers, via the command line or via editing the Tentacle.config file directly:
+There are two options to add Octopus Servers, via the command line or via editing the `Tentacle.config.` file directly:

-Configuring the Tentacle via the command line is the preferred option with the command executed once per server; and it can be automated rather than doing each configuration manually and an example command using the default instance can be seen below:
+Configuring the Tentacle via the command line is the preferred option with the command executed once per server, and it can be automated rather than doing each configuration manually, and an example command using the default instance is below:

 ```cmd
 C:\Program Files\Octopus Deploy\Tentacle>Tentacle poll-server --server=http://Octopus.Company.com --apikey=API-77751F90F9EEDCEE0C0CD84F7A3CC726AD123FA6
 ```

-For more information on this command please check out the [Tentacle Poll Server options document](https://octopus.com/docs/octopus-rest-api/tentacle.exe-command-line/poll-server)
+For more information on this command, please check out the [Tentacle Poll Server options document](https://octopus.com/docs/octopus-rest-api/tentacle.exe-command-line/poll-server)

 ## Octopus verification